stjude-dnb-binfcore/trainings/courses/sc-epigenie-repo/README.md

 ## Target Audience

-The course is intended for wet lab biologists that are interested in exploring the capabilities of the `scEpiGenie` pipeline.
+The course is intended for wet lab biologists or bioinformaticians that are interested in exploring the capabilities of the `scEpiGenie` pipeline.

 > These materials were developed for a trainer-led workshop, but are also amenable to self-guided learning.